 At ACT, Inc. we recognize the importance of protecting the privacy of personally identifying information and believe that use and sharing of it is important to our mission of “Helping people achieve education and workplace success.”

 The Site is intended for use by education and workforce development professionals, other adults, high school students engaged in college and career planning, and their parents.
-The portion of the Site that collects personally identifying information from high school students (www.actstudent.org) is intended for students above the age of 13 only.
+The portion of the Site that collects personally identifying information from high school students (www.actstudent.org) is intended for students 13 years old or older only.
 The Site is not intended to be used by children under the age of 13.
 If you are under the age of 13, please do not use this Site.

 - Assessment registration and services.
-When you register for or take an assessment from ACT, we may collect certain information including your name, home address, email address, telephone number, Social Security number (optional), date of birth, gender, race, ethnicity, citizenship status, year of high school graduation or equivalent, religious affiliation, whether you are right- or left-handed, grade in school, high school academic information, intended college major and occupational choice, college plans, extracurricular plans, and your background, credit card information, photograph, disability, and biometric data.
+When you register for or take an assessment from ACT, we ask you to provide certain information including your name, home address, email address, telephone number, date of birth, gender, race, ethnicity, citizenship status, year of high school graduation or equivalent, religious affiliation, whether you are right- or left-handed, grade in school, high school academic information, intended college major and occupational choice, college plans, extracurricular plans, and your background, credit card information, photograph, disability, and biometric data.

-- Online orders or questions.
-When you are requesting materials or information from ACT, we may collect your name, job title, address, email address, birth date, and other personally identifying information, and your need for ACT materials.
-If you are purchasing materials, ACT may collect your credit card information.
+- Website visitors.
+When you visit the Site ACT may collect and store your internet protocol address along with other non-personally identifiable information described below.
+When you are requesting materials or information from ACT, we may ask you to provide your name, job title, address, email address, birth date, and other personally identifying information, and your need for ACT materials.
+If you are purchasing materials, ACT may ask for your credit card information.

 Non-personally Identifying Information

-When you visit the Site, ACT may collect and store general Internet data, including your internet protocol (IP) address, domain name, browser type, date and time of access, which web pages on the Site you visited, the referring Uniform Resource Locator (URL), and how long you spent on each page.
+When you visit the Site, ACT may collect and store general Internet data, including your browser type, date and time of access, which web pages on the Site you visited, the referring Uniform Resource Locator (URL), and how long you spent on each page.
 This information may be collected to assist us in administering and making improvements to the Site, to enhance security, and for statistical analysis.
-ACT may employ other companies and individuals to facilitate these services (e.g., maintenance, analysis, audit, development), who will have limited access to your information and only use it to perform those services on our behalf.
+ACT may employ other companies and individuals to facilitate these services (e.g., maintenance, analysis, audit, development), who will have limited access to this data and only use it to perform those services on our behalf.

-Non-personally identifying information also includes information collected through the Site and offline that is maintained by ACT in aggregate or de-identified form(s).
+Non-personally identifying information also includes information collected through the Site, through online assessments, and offline that is maintained by ACT in aggregate or de-identified form(s).
 This information is collected and may be used for research purposes, to inform public policy and advocacy, and for reporting purposes such as to education institutions, state agencies, and businesses.

-Personally identifying information collected through the Site or offline may be used to:
+Personally identifying information collected through the Site, online assessments, or offline may be used to:

 - Maintain your account, verify your identity, process payments, and collect debts you owe us;